-A couple weeks ago my business partner Lewis Howes and I co-hosted an event in San Diego.
+A while back ago my business partner Lewis Howes and I co-hosted an event in San Diego.
 The emcee of the event asked the audience “Who here has purchased any of Sean & Lewis’ products?”
 The majority of the crowd had purchased at least one of our products.
 He asked several people for feedback on their experience with our products….
 There were lots of compliments coming out and good feedback, etc. and then the gentleman pictured below stood up and told the story of the $1,000 brownie.

 ATTENDEE: I think it is a great product – but can I talk for a minute about the real reason I even went through the product in the first place?

 ATTENDEE: Ok – So I originally attended a webinar with Sean & Lewis.
 I thought the webinar was great and ultimately decided to buy their $1,000 Social Media Training “500 Million Strong” at the end of the webinar.
 A few days after I purchased it my mailman delivered a small package.
 Inside that package was a nice card from Sean & Lewis and 3 gourmet brownies!
 It was totally unexpected and I thought it was a nice gesture.